rajeevsingh456/jcpenney-testing-project/README.md

 ## 📌 Summary

 This repository is a complete showcase of real-time QA skills — starting from test planning to advanced automation and performance/security testing.
 Ideal for demonstrating **hands-on QA capabilities** to hiring managers or interviewers.

----

-> ✅ Feel free to fork, clone, or use it as a template for your own QA portfolio project.